elemantics/defineObject/README.md

 Chainable style
 ---------------

-If preffered, objects can be defined in a fully chainable style as well:
+Objects can be defined in a more chainable style as well:

 ```javascript
   Dog = Animal.extend()